This post was most recently updated on January 31st, 2019

 Clearly, bookkeeping, accurate bookkeeping, is pivotal to your small business accounting.
 Without diligently tracking every financial transaction, no accounting can be undertaken.
 This is where consistency becomes key.

 If any transactions are left too long, they may be confused and misrecorded or become altogether omitted.
 Harness the skills you acquired teaching yourself the basics and make sure you follow proper principles.

-If you are unsure, research, learning accounting for your small business is a continuous process.
+If you are unsure, research, learning to account for your small business is a continuous process.
 Slow but sure is definitely something to aim for here.
 No transaction, even the smallest is worth omitting.

 Even the smallest of expenditures could add up to huge sums and be the source of poor financial performance.
 Accurately recording these transactions could be the difference between going in the red and surviving.

 Believe me, even those staples can sink your business if you use them enough.